Last updated: August 17, 2021, 1:10 pm

 - Getting as much food and supplies, as able, to people in our community.

 - Asking volunteers to stay home if ill, and reminding clients of alternate options to receive services if they are ill.

 HOW YOU CAN HELP

-By supporting this fund, you will help the most vulnerable members of our community receive the resources they need during this challenging time.
-No donation is too small—95 cents of every dollar donated goes to our programs and services.
+By supporting The River, you will help the most vulnerable members of our community receive the food and resources they need to survive.
+No donation is too small—97.5 cents of every dollar donated goes to our programs and services.

 Groups: If you would like to volunteer as a group, please contact email@example.com for more information.

 The River will again accept in-kind donations of food and personal care items, but not clothing or housewares.
 Donations can be dropped off at the back of The River (2201 Darwin Rd).
 See drop-off hours and most-needed items here.